 2007.
 The bass virtuoso Jonas Hellborg´s project Art Metal was released.
 A great album with South Indian percussion master V. Selvaganesh, Jens Johansson and Anders Johansson.

 2009.
 Freak Kitchen played with Linköping Jazz Orchestra at the Linköping Jazz & Blues Festival. » Video for Chest Pain Waltz

 2012.
 My guest performance with German Panzerballett with the song The IKEA Trauma.
 I provided vocals and a guitar solo – we also made » a great video for it!

 Everything I do must be for real.
 Even if we're recording really weird stuff, I have to really feel the force of music, I need to hear it thundering inside."

 1979.
-Got into karate basically to be able to kick people's ass if I didn't like them.
+Got into karate basically to be able to kick people's asses if I didn't like them.
 After that, I've grown enough to understand that fighting isn't the best way to solve problems...

 I was into ELO, 10cc, Deep Purple and Thin Lizzy, but then I heard AC/DC and couldn't believe my ears!
-It was unbelievably cool!
+It was unbelievably awesome!

 1980.
 Joined a punk band called Infektion, played guitar.